 As more fully set forth in the Creditor Settlement Agreements and as described above in Section VI, pursuant to Bankruptcy Rule 9019 and section 1123(b)(3) of the Bankruptcy Code, but subject to the occurrence of the Effective Date of the Plan, the entry of the Confirmation Order will constitute the Bankruptcy Court's approval of each of the Creditor Settlement Agreements and the finding that (i) entry into each of the Creditor Settlement Agreements is in the best interests of the Debtors, their Estates, and their Claim holders, (ii) each of the Creditor Settlement Agreements meets all the standards set forth in Bankruptcy Rule 9019 and section 1123(b)(3) of the Bankruptcy Code.
-Notwithstanding anything contrary in the Disclosure Statement and the Plan, all distributions contemplated by each Creditor Settlement Agreement.
+Notwithstanding anything contrary in the Disclosure Statement and the Plan, all distributions contemplated by each Creditor Settlement Agreement will be made only in accordance with the terms of the respective Creditor Settlement Agreement.